 Information on the project is available from Mark Mackiewicz, BLM National Project Manager, at (435) 636-3616 or firstname.lastname@example.org.

 Southline Transmission, LLC, proposes constructing, operating, and maintaining a high-voltage power line in two segments totaling approximately 360 miles.
 The first segment would be a new double circuit 345-kilovolt line from a substation in Afton, New Mexico (south of Las Cruces), to a substation in Apache, Arizona (south of Willcox).
-This 225-mile segment would provide up to 1,500 megawatts of capacity.
-The second segment would be an upgrading and rebuilding of about 130 miles of existing transmission lines between the Apache substation and the Saguaro substation northwest of Tucson.
+This approximately 240-mile segment would provide up to 1,000 megawatts of initial rated capacity.
+The second segment would be an upgrading and rebuilding of about 120 miles of existing transmission lines between the Apache substation and the Saguaro substation, northwest of Tucson.
 It would provide capacity for an additional 1,000 megawatts of electricity.

 The line would cross Federal lands managed by the BLM and other agencies.
 It also would cross state and private lands.
-BLM New Mexico is preparing the EIS and is taking the lead in considering potential Federal land use plan amendments that the project may require.
-Western Area Power Administration, a power-marketing arm of the Department of Energy, is a co-lead in preparing the EIS.
+BLM New Mexico prepared the EIS.
+Western, a power-marketing arm of the Department of Energy, was a co-lead in preparing the EIS.

 Southline Transmission, LLC, is a subsidiary of Hunt Power, L.P., which develops and invests in entrepreneurial electric and gas utility opportunities.
 It is part of a larger privately held group of entities managed by the Ray L. Hunt family.
 Black Forest Partners, L.P., is the project manager for Southline Transmission, LLC.

 The EIS is the result of studies, public input, and collaborative work that began in 2012.
 The Final EIS, along with the Draft EIS are available from the column on the right.